tilemill-project/tilemill/_posts/0100-01-01-CHANGELOG.md

   - Fixed a bug in the Mac app where saving files such as exports would not obey custom filenames entered.
   - Ensured that saved files automatically contain the original file's extension if a custom filename is entered.
   - Added autocomplete in Carto editor for properties, variables and values.
 Press 'tab' to activate.
-  - Upload MBTiles to MapBox Hosting directly from export menu.
+  - Upload MBTiles to Mapbox Hosting directly from export menu.
   - Includes SQLite fixes from Mapnik which ensure features are not missing and all join types are supported.
   - Significant changes to how interactivity is authored and exported.
     [Mustache](http://mustache.github.com/) templates are now used instead of pure JavaScript.